Feudal and Dark Ages in BHGS Challenge 2015

 Mad Medieval Weapons

 Back to the right, and the two armies were now squaring up for the serious action.
 The Irish were pushing one command forwards relentlessly, aiming to pile through the uneven terrain and small woodland on the flank and turn the German flank but the main body of the German (and Viking) army was now bearing down quickly on the rest of the by-now somewhat over-extended Irish army.
-The Viking spearmen were meanwhile hoping that the game might be over before they got involved..A magical light fell across the table, as if the game was now illuminated by the spectral glow of Olaf the Goat-Impregnator's dog-bitten two-piece sofa and reclining chair set!
+The Viking spearmen were meanwhile hoping that the game might be over before they got involved..Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Odin's bread-nosed nipple clamps!

 The Irish had been trying to delay the Germans with some - again confusingly borrowed from me - LF, but the combination of greater numbers of German troops, and the challenges of commanding LF to keep out of danger whilst also teeing up their main lines for the upcoming battle had proved too much for the Irish, and their LF were slowly being picked off, adding attrition point losses to their army total.